Oh no! That’s frustrating. Here are a few reasons why you may have been charged on the wrong card:

 You can read more about Go Back in Time here.

-If you’re still having trouble with a transaction, please raise a ticket in-app or email us at firstname.lastname@example.org, we’re happy to help!
+If you’re still having trouble with a transaction, please get in touch with us through the form here.
+We’re happy to help!